 Exceptional Care Plan Documentation

-Some patients suffer from chronic or recurring conditions that may present with exacerbations in settings unfamiliar with the patient's specific treatment requirements.
-Examples include rare bleeding disorders, complement abnormalities, complex metabolic disorders and high-volume multi-emergency department users requiring a consistent approach to management that may differ from prevailing standards.
+Some patients suffer from chronic or recurring conditions that may present with exacerbations in settings where staff are unfamiliar with a patient's specific treatment requirements.
+Examples include rare bleeding disorders, complement deficiencies, and complex metabolic disorders, as well as multi-emergency department users requiring a consistent approach to management that may differ from prevailing standards.